freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Prejudice, tolerance, and understanding
 Stories dealing with prejudice, racism, or discrimination, and the journey towards acceptance.
 ###### Conformity and individuality
 Characters grapple with pressures to conform to society’s expectations or be uniquely themselves.
+E.g., “Dead Poets Society”.
 ###### Tradition vs. progress
 A conflict between holding onto old ways versus embracing change and innovation.